tanthammar/filament-extras/README.md

 If they get merged into the main Filament repo, they will be removed here!, but then you'll find them there ;)

 Might be best to fork this repo so you're in control of changes, or install the dev branch.

-It is not my plan to keep release versions.
+I am creating these fields, macros etc to be used in my SaaS, they won't be usable out of the box in your app.
+Consider them as templates and make them your own.

 ## Screenshots
 AddressSection